Japanese Encephalitis Vaccine

 Who should get the Japanese encephalitis vaccine?

-The Japanese encephalitis vaccine is recommended for travelers age 17 and older who plan to live or travel to asia in rural areas where the virus is prevalent.
+- Travelers age 17 and older who plan to live or travel to Asia in rural areas where the virus is prevalent

 Who should not get the Japanese encephalitis vaccine?

-- Those with moderate or severe illness (for example, a severe cold, flu or infection of the sinuses or lungs) should not receive the vaccine until symptoms of the illness improve.
+- People with moderate or severe illness, such as a severe cold, flu or infection of the sinuses or lungs

 - Those with a history of developing a rash or wheezing after being stung by a wasp or after taking certain medications

 - Those who previously had a severe, life-threatening allergic reaction to the vaccine or any ingredient in the vaccine should not be vaccinated.

 Women who are pregnant or plan to become pregnant should ask their doctor if they should receive the vaccine.